 Dr. Loftis is a strong believer in the biopsychosocial approach and the importance of considering the multitude of factors that affect a youth’s development and behavior.
 As such, she often works with parents to help them support their child and learn more effective ways of interacting with their family members.
 She also commonly works with teachers, psychiatrists, and other health professionals as needed to help you and your child reach your goals.
 Please note that Dr. Loftis does not prescribe medications; however, she encourages and appreciates the opportunity to collaborate with your prescribing physician.

 Dr. Loftis strives to create a caring, supportive environment that is sensitive to the needs of children and families.
 After school and evening appointments are available.
 Please click here to register your child online as a new patient.
 Our office will contact you once your registration is submitted to schedule the first appointment.
-Please complete the New Child Psychology Patient Intake Packet (see forms tab) and bring it with you to your first session.
 She looks forward to working with you and your child.
 Please note that our office does not prescribe medications; however, we would encourage and appreciate the opportunity to collaborate with your prescribing physician.

 Dr. Loftis is not accepting new patients using insurance.
 All appointments scheduled will be billed at our private pay rates.

 Dr. Loftis sees patients ages 5-17 years old.